nhcooper123/PhyloPlastics/README.md

 # PhyloPlastics

-Code and data for paper: Global seabird plastic ingestion varies across phylogeny but not behavioural traits.
+Code and data for paper: Frequency of occurrence of plastic varies across phylogeny but not behavioural traits in seabirds.

 This repository contains all the code and some data used in the [paper](ADD LINK WHEN PUBLISHED).

 To cite the paper:
->  Global seabird plastic ingestion varies across phylogeny but not behavioural traits.
+>  Frequency of occurrence of plastic varies across phylogeny but not behavioural traits in seabirds.
 2026.
 Stephanie Avery-Gomm, Nia Potapova, Chrissie Potter,  Alexander L. Bond, Stephanie B. Borrelle, Jennifer L. Lavers, Steven J. Portugal, Hugh P. Possingham, Jennifer F. Provencher, and Natalie Cooper.
 ADD DETAILS WHEN PUBLISHED.

 To cite this repo:
 >  Natalie Cooper & Andrew Macdonald.
 Code for the paper v1.
 GitHub: nhcooper123/PhyloPlastics.
 Zenodo.
 DOI: ADD ON PUBLICATION